teamfcm/Knowledge/UML/diagrams/class_diagram.md

 ![IMG](https://www.ibm.com/developerworks/rational/library/content/RationalEdge/sep04/bell/bell_fig6.jpg)

-0..* means zero or more
+0..*\ means zero or more.

-0..1 means zero or one
+0..1 means zero or one.

-0..5 means zero to five
+0..5 means zero to five.

 In a uni-directional association, two classes are related, but only one class knows that the relationship exists.